Xortdan/TBot/README.md

 - improved optimization
 - better config
 - new options in the function of banlist and checkchannels

+version 0.0.4
+- the readability of the config has been improved
+- some functions have been improved
+- new function: time channel

 # In the future I want add/change
 - language selection